jweissman/reflex/README.md

 a reflecting language

 # Synopsis
+A general-purpose, reflection-oriented language for the contemporary web.
+Inspired by Ruby, Eiffel, Self, Javascript.
-a general-purpose, reflection-oriented language this repo contains the grammar, the vm, cli harness
+This repo contains the grammar, the vm, cli harness.
+Implemented in Typescript.

 # Status
 `reflex` is still highly experimental!